-- Bhairav, Bhopaali and Malkauns Playing of Razakhani Gat in all the above three mentioned Ragas (with alaaps, toda and jhala). - Padhant (Reciting)-Thekas of the following new taals - Rupak, Jhaptaal and Deepchandi in Dugun and Chaugun, showing Tali, Khali and Matras on hands. - Identification of ragas Bhairav, Bhoopali and Malkauns
+- 1. Playing of three alankars in Teental, Jhaptaal and Dadra each. - 2.
+Bhairav, Bhopaali, Desh, Bageshwari, Malkauns Playing of five Razakhani Gat in all the above five mentioned Ragas and one Maseetkhani Gat in any one of the five ragas as mentioned above (with alaaps, toda and jhala).
+Dhun (notation of Dhun is not required). - 3.
+Padhant (Reciting)-Thekas of the following new taals as also those learnt in Class IX in Dugun and Chaugun, showing Tali, Khali and Matras on hands: Rupak, Jhaptal, Tilwada, Dhamar and Deepchandi (Chanchar). - 4.
+Identification of ragas learnt in Classes IX and X.